Joey Calcaterra: College career

 Calcaterra began his college basketball career with the San Diego Toreros and redshirted his true freshman season.
 He averaged 2.8 points per game as a redshirt freshman.
 Calcaterra entered his redshirt sophomore season as the Toreros' starting shooting guard and averaged 11.4 points, 2.8 rebounds, and 1.8 assists per game.
 He averaged 13.3 points over 12 games during his redshirt junior season, which was shortened due because of the effects of the coronavirus pandemic.
 As a redshirt senior he averaged 8.5 points per game.
 After the season, Calcaterra decided to utilize the extra year of eligibility granted to college athletes who played in the 2020 season due to the coronavirus pandemic and entered the NCAA transfer portal.

 Calcaterra ultimately transferred to UConn.
 Calcaterra scored six points off the bench in the 2023 national championship game as the Huskies won 76–59.

 Professional career

 South Bay Lakers (2023–2024)

 After going undrafted in the 2023 NBA draft, Calcaterra joined the South Bay Lakers on October 28, 2023, but was waived on January 10, 2024.
 However, he rejoined the Lakers on January 20.
 After the season, Calcaterra committed to play for Stars of Storrs, a team of UConn alumni, in the 2024 edition of The Basketball Tournament.

 Santa Cruz Warriors (2024–2025)

 On October 26, 2024, Calcaterra was traded to the Santa Cruz Warriors.
 He was waived on November 5, but re-joined Santa Cruz two days later.
 On February 7th, 2025, the Santa Cruz Warriors waived Calcaterra after acquiring Alex Gil-Fernandez.

-Stockton Kings (2025-present)
+Stockton Kings (2025-2026)

 On March 9, 2025, the Stockton Kings acquired Calcaterra from the NBA G League player pool.
+Following the season, Calcaterra returned to the Stockton Kings on October 24, 2025, but was waived on November 6, 2025, becoming an unrestricted free agent as of November 18, 2025.